911 calls reveal frantic first minutes of Florida school shooting

 Those parents' voices could be heard on the line in 911 calls released by the Broward County Sheriff's Office on Thursday.

 One woman's voice cracked as she read the dispatcher a text message from her son: "Shot, shot, shot.
 Mom.
 God."
+Another woman told her daughter to play dead.

 At least one person called from inside the school.
 "Marjory Stoneman Douglas High School is being shot up," the caller whispered.